-Proof.
-We maintain x- and y-ordering certificates on each of $\log \log n$ levels.
+Proof: We maintain x- and y-ordering certificates on each of log log n levels.
 As in Lemma 5.3, each pair of points can cause O(1) certificate failures on each level.
-In addition, in the hierarchical KDS, we need to consider the events caused by maintaining the range search tree.
+In addition, in the hierarchical KDS, we need to consider the events for maintaining the range search tree.
 Those events can happen when two points swap their x- or y-ordering.
 Such an exchange requires possible updates of the range trees on all levels where the exchanging pair is present.
 Again, there are $O(n^2)$ exchange events at each level.